Please note the Council’s Privacy Notices are being updated and therefore not all currently available.

-- make sure you know why we need it and ask for only what is needed
+- ensure you know why we need it and ask for only what is needed

-- protect your personal information and make sure nobody can access it who should not be able to
+- protect your personal information and ensure nobody can access it who should not be able to

 - take proportionate steps to prevent the loss, misuse or alteration of your personal information